dilerous/cnvrg_deployment_examples/external_pg/README.md

   pg:
     enabled: false
 ```
-2. Create a secret with the Postgres details
+2. Create a secret with the Postgres details.
+This secret will point to your external Postgres DB.
-##### Note: Ensure all of the values and base64 encoded
+##### Note: Ensure all of the values are base64 encoded.
 ```
 apiVersion: v1
 data: